mckennapsean/dissertation/content/02-background.md

 gap between existing visualization design process models and the plethora of design methods that get utilized in real-world projects and could be taught to novices.

+## Pedagogy of Data Visualization Design

+For the past few decades, pedagogy for data visualization and human-computer interaction has begun to shift from academic or theoretical foundations towards including skills for design, critique, and critical analysis [@Reimer2003;
+@Rushmeier2007; @Hearst2016b; @He2017].
+Educators have come to realize that they must rapidly adapt their teaching methods to a growing body of diverse students [@Rheingans2016; @Domik2016], from undergraduates across disciplines to graduate students in standard courses, flipped classrooms [@Rheingans2016; @He2017], and online environments [@Beyer2016].
+A recent approach among educators is to employ active learning [@Beyer2016; @Godwin2016; @Hearst2016b], where techniques and methods are used to encourage deeper analysis and synthesis as opposed to just passively observing a lecture [@Beyer2016].
+For example, a common approach observed in most classroom settings are practical data visualization exercises, to give novices opportunities to critically analyze a data visualization or existing visualization tool and work with their peers to analyze the outcomes [@Kerren2008; @He2017].

+When it comes to data visualization design, the core concepts of active learning can help overcome some of the challenges faced by educators when teaching concepts surrounding design thinking [@He2017], from considering broad divergent visualization ideas [@Roberts2015], evaluating based on visualization principles, and leveraging existing designs to create something new.
+An effective pedagogical methodology is the use of design studios incorporated into the classroom setting [@Greenberg2009; @Reimer2003; @He2017], inspired by its use in fields like architecture, design, and art.
+For visualization, educators often incorporate these studios as workshops or practical exercises and also through real-world projects for students to learn about design outside of the classroom [@Kerren2008].
+For example, VizItCards [@He2017] was created to help novices practice and reinforce visualization concepts during an in-class design workshop.
+Human-computer interaction educators have noted that computer science students in a design studio tend to focus more on idea refinement rather than broad idea generation and innovation [@Cennamo2011].
+Other active learning approaches include the use of design workshops [@He2017; @Huron2016; @Zoss2016], rich discussions [@Johnson2016; @Craft2016], and design games [@Godwin2016].

+Within the data visualization pedagogy, guidance for how to design data visualizations, both generating and evaluating visualization artifacts, is missing clear steps for novices.
+When teaching data visualization design, educators often incorporate user interface principles [@Shneiderman2004], teach taxonomies of data and encoding [@Munzner2014], illustrate ideal visual principles [@Tufte1986; @cairo2012], explain perceptual principles [@Ware2010], and generally empower students with the ability to evaluate, criticize, and judge data visualizations.
+These principles and concepts often get applied in courses through design critiques or encased within a cumulative project [@Eggermont2016].
+These cumulative projects are an alternative to in-class design studios, where students must acquire their own dataset, come up with ideas to visualize data for different tasks, and build an interactive, multi-view visualization system to support these tasks in the data.
+By providing novices with realistic, hands-on experience, students could reapply these skills in their own future projects.
+However, a novice may struggle how to conduct their own design process, perhaps referring to textbooks which include their own design process methodologies [@Ware2010; @Shneiderman2004] or research papers that detail the design process or design decisions [@Munzner2014;
+@Sedlmair2012b], but often these models are high-level, terminology-heavy, less actionable, and theoretical in nature.
+For novices, it is often useful to have a clear set of guidelines or instructions to walk through this process for the first time.
+However, no such step-by-step guidance currently exists for the data visualization design process.

+Educators have worked on concretizing steps for the ideation process.
+Specifically, the five design-sheet methodology [@Roberts2015] utilizes worksheets to structure and guide visualization students through the ideation process.
+This approach by Roberts et al. encourages engineering-type students to think divergently, creatively, and sketch out ideas on paper when first designing a visualization.
+Their approach begins with brainstorming, followed by three unique designs, and a realization sheet for the final tool.
+The authors evaluated this teaching methodology with masters students in information visualization.
+Over several years, a total of 53 students completed these design sheets over the span of 2 hours to come up with different ways to visualize their own chosen dataset, after which they received feedback and additional time to finalize their designs [@Roberts2015].
+After grading the sheets, the researchers compared grades of the design sheets to the rest of the class with their final tool or project grade and whole grade, as well as an anonymous survey to gather feedback on the entire course including the design sheets.
+Generally, they found that the design sheets aided students in planning and organizing a design section for the project write-up, and it also encouraged students to think divergently which is a skill not often taught in computer science.
+However, in a workshop at the 2016 IEEE VIS conference that used these worksheets, we experienced a limitation of using this approach too soon: many steps must occur first such as data collection, identifying the challenge, focusing on a target user, and finding tasks.
+The authors elude to this in their paper with different preparation steps, but these steps can be non-trivial and tricky for novices.
+Thus, it would be beneficial to establish and evaluate more worksheets beyond just ideation for data visualization design pedagogy.

+There are also several unique challenges faced by educators.
+First, students may have preconceived notions about data visualization and principles which can affect the learning process and how a novice evaluates a given data visualization [@Hearst2016b; @Mustafaraj2016].
+Furthermore, the concept of visualization literacy can be traced back to how we introduce, teach, and incorporate visualizations throughout schooling, from elementary school [@Alper2017] and beyond.
+In collegeiate courses, a key challenge cam be tight deadlines and schedules [@He2017; @Rheingans2016], with limited course time for practical exercises, design studios, and cumulative projects which often only last a month or two sometimes with non-colocated learners [@Beyer2016].
+As course enrollments grow, it is important to think of how to scale visualization design feedback and evaluation; one recommended approach is to utilize peers to help scale this process and provide students with more practice on visualization evaluation and critique in order to apply principles and concepts taught throughout a course [@Willett2016; @Hearst2016b; @Johnson2016].
+Additionally, concepts that are heavily theoretical or mathematical in nature may be more challenging to teach to novices.
+Instead, it may be ideal to simplify terminology and focus on simpler, comprehensive aspects of the theory [@Kindlmann2016] so that students can more readily grasp, apply, and build upon these theoretical constructs.
+In our own experience, we have observed the challenges of teaching theoretical design aspects such as the nested model [@Munzner2009] to visualization novices.
+By simplifying these aspects into a more step-driven process, students may be able to apply and learn these visualization design concepts on their own more effectively.